QwantResearch/cozy-stack/docs/fulltext.md

 - an `instName` that is a string to easily access the instance name.

 The `instanceIndex.initializeIndexDocType()` creates the `indexList` and allocates the mapping between `docType`, `lang` and `IndexWrapper`.
 It will then call `instanceIndex.getIndex()` for each.
-The `instanceIndex.getIndex()` function either fetches the index from the disk or creates it if not found.
+The `instanceIndex.getIndex()` method either fetches the index from the disk or creates it if not found.
 In the second case, it sets their mapping, stores the mapping version and stores their couchdb sequence number to 0 (the default).
 No indexation is made at this stage however.
 We now have one index per instance, per doctype (3 in our examples) and per language that are initialized.

 ### Workers and Jobs